-Our legacy ERP systems, on which we currently manage a substantial majority of our business, are highly customized.
-As a result, the availability of internal and external resources with the expertise to maintain these ERP systems is limited.
-Our legacy ERP systems may inhibit our ability to operate efficiently, which could have an adverse effect on our financial condition, results of operations or cash flows.
-For example, our legacy ERP systems may not be compatible with other systems that support desired functionality for our operations.
-As we transition from our legacy ERP systems to new ERP systems and supporting systems that interface with our new ERP systems, certain functionality and information from our legacy ERP systems may not be fully compatible with the new ERP systems.
-As a result, temporary processes may be required, including manual operations, which could significantly increase the risk of human errors in information used by the business and/or result in business disruptions, which could have a material adverse effect on our capital resources, financial condition, results of operations or cash flows.
+Our legacy ERP, product development and other systems, on which we currently manage a substantial majority of our business activities, are highly customized.
+As a result, the availability of internal and external resources with the expertise to maintain these systems is limited.
+Our legacy systems may not support desired functionality for our operations and may inhibit our ability to operate efficiently, which could have an adverse effect on our financial condition, results of operations or cash flows.
+As we transition from our legacy ERP systems to new ERP systems may not be fully compatible with the new systems.
+As a result, temporary processes may be required, including manual operations, which could significantly increase the risk of human errors in information used by the business and/or result in business disruptions, which could have a material adverse effect on our capital resources, financial condition, results of operations, results of operations or cash flows.